 First off what is the difference between wet nursing and cross-nursing?
 Wet-nursing is when somebody permanently breastfeeds somebody

 else’s baby usually for payment (employed by the mother), cross-nursing

-is usually done when mom is unavailable, and is usually done between friends and
+is generally done when mom is unavailable and is usually done between friends and

 When the mother allows a breastfeeding family member to breastfeed her